Jeevitha9345/Spring_Boot/README.md

 Learned a new dependency Lombok which is used for default getter and setter Done a team project while learning the Spring Boot in the full stack development

+Learned to create front-end and connect it with back-end

 Learned front-end - HTML,CSS, JavaScript and React Back-end - Java
 Database - PostgreSQL